 - Students currently enrolled who have been sent to a collection agency will be withdrawn from the university effective immediately.
 Students will receive a W grade on their transcripts.

-- All collection costs, attorney fees, and interest incurred and allowable under federal and Washington state statutes and laws will be charged to the student by the collection agency and are the responsibility of the student to pay.
+- All collections costs and fees, attorney fees, and interest incurred and allowable under federal and Washington state statutes and laws will be charged to the student by the collection agency and are the responsibility of the student to pay.

 - A student account that has been sent to collections will have a permanent Collection Hold, even after the account is paid in full.
 If the student wishes to return to the University, he/ she must pay in full all of their estimated charges prior to registration.
 Clearance to return to the University is issued by the Accounts Receivable Department.